 If you are not a current or former employee, volunteer, or contingent worker, before you can log in for the first time you must use the UC Affiliate Access Tool to create a profile in the system.
 The link to this tool is found on the login page in the lower left under the heading Student & Affiliate Access.

 If you previously worked at another UC campus but have never worked at UCR, you will also need to use the UC Affiliate Access Tool to access the UC Learning Center at UCR.
 If you ever do become active in payroll at UCR (as an employee or volunteer), then your current employee profile will be reactivated and moved over to our campus.
 At that point you will have duplicate profiles in the system, expand the next block on duplicate profiles for more information.

 Nonemployee students and volunteers should strictly access the UC Learning Center to complete activities required for facilities access, such as when volunteering in a lab for academic credit.
 Food Safety training required for permits is included in this definition.

 - Using the UC Affiliate Access Tool will create an affiliate profile in the system.

-- Being made active in the payroll system with a Social Security Number as an employee will create a separate employee profile.
+- Being made active in the payroll system (as an employee or volunteer) will create a separate employee profile in the system.

 If you have both an affiliate and employee profile in the system, you will only have access to the employee profile and lose access to any training records associated with your affiliate profile.
 However, those records still exist.
 If you think you may have duplicate profiles, please email firstname.lastname@example.org to have your records merged under your active profile.